 The Bent Pyramid is the only pyramid in Egypt to have been built at two angles.
 Egyptologists claim that following the Step Pyramid of Djoser, the Egyptians were still in an experimental phase on their quest to create a ‘true pyramid.’

 According to the official narrative, the Bent Pyramid was first designed as a regular smooth-sided pyramid.
 But some pesky structural issues called for a change of plan midway.
 This was supposedly the result of two things: the pyramid having been built atop unstable, soft clay, and the initial angle proving to be too steep for such a massive project.

-The bottom half of the pyramid is inclined at 53°27′.
-That’s much steeper than the Red Pyramid (supposedly built later) and even a few degrees steeper than the Great Pyramid of Giza.
+The bottom half of the Bent Pyramid is inclined at 53°27′ – much steeper than the Red Pyramid (supposedly built later) and even a few degrees steeper than the Great Pyramid of Giza.
 Around midway up, the angle suddenly changes to 43°.

 Notably, for a structure deemed to be a mistake by the academic community, the Bent Pyramid is arguably the best preserved pyramid in all of Egypt.
 This was immediately apparent as I approached from the desert.

 The first thing I noticed was the casing stones and how many remain.
-At Saqqara and Giza, they’re only evident around the base of the pyramids (except for the Pyramid of Khafre which has some near its top).
-Despite its peculiarity, the core structure of the Bent Pyramid remains remarkably intact as well.
+At Saqqara and Giza, they’re only evident around the bases of the pyramids (except for the Pyramid of Khafre which has some near its top).

 The Bent Pyramid has only opened up for visitors as recently as the summer of 2019, and I couldn’t wait to take a look inside.

 The main entrance is on the pyramid’s north side.
 The tunnel is 65 m long, leading visitors below ground level.
 As you can probably guess, the climb down and up is just as arduous as at the Red Pyramid.